 - Ensure the patient's bladder and bowel are empty.

-- Perform a bimanual examination and use the forefinger to estimate the size of the vagina.
+- Perform a bimanual examination and estimate the size of the vagina.

 - The aim is to fit the largest pessary that does not cause discomfort.